BarthFranklin/CMO-Automation-Scripts/README.md

 - Random Facilities Clusters Spawner
 - Spawn units with waypoints (units + optional roaming missions)
 - Find Highest Elevation Point in the area (Adaptive Search) and place facility on top
+- Copy reference points between sides

 ## On my TODO list:
 - Upgrade `Spawn units` script to allow for array of units instead of single unit type
 - Try to experiment with vehicles mission behavior to handle fuel usage.
 - Optionally look into slope handling for facility placement on steep terrain because I had location spawned on mountain slope.

-## Currently working on:
-- Ships sailing from harbor to harbor.
-- Predefined convoys that constantly travels between locations

 ### Scenario Setup
 Allows to quickly create a three simple factions with specific doctrines